-V. Notice and Hearings
+VI.
+Notice and Hearings

-Any person filing a permit, Notice of Intent, or other application or RDA or ANRAD or other request with the Conservation Commission at the same time shall give written notice thereof, by certified mail (return receipt requested) or hand delivered, to all abutters at their mailing addresses shown on the most recent applicable tax list of the assessors, including owners of land directly opposite on any public or private street or way, and abutters to the abutters within 300 feet of the property line of the applicant, including any in another municipality or across a body of water.
+Any person filing a permit, Notice of Intent (NOI), or other application or RDA or ANRAD or other request with the Conservation Commission at the same time shall give written notice thereof, by certified mail (return receipt requested), to all abutters at their mailing addresses shown on the most recent applicable tax list of the assessors, including owners of land directly opposite on any public or private street or way, and for NOI and ANRAD applications also to\abutters to the abutters within 300 feet of the property line of the applicant, including any in another municipality or across a body of water.
 The notice shall state a brief description of the project or other proposal and the date of any Commission hearing or meeting date if known.
-The notice to abutters also shall include a copy of the application or request, with plans, or shall state where copies may be examined and obtained by abutters.
-An affidavit of the person providing such no- tice, with a copy of the notice mailed or delivered, shall be filed with the Commission.
+The notice to abutters shall also state where copies may be examined and obtained by abutters.
+A copy of the notice mailed and receipt(s) for certified mail shall be filed with the Commission.
 When a person requesting a determination is other than the owner, the request, the notice of the hearing and the determination itself shall be sent by the Commission to the owner as well as to the person making the request.

 The Commission shall conduct a public hearing on any permit application, NOI, RDA, or ANRAD with written notice given at the expense of the applicant, at least five business days prior to the hearing, in a newspaper of general circulation in the municipality.
 The Commission shall commence the public hearing within 21 days from receipt of a completed permit application, NOI, RDA, or ANRAD unless an extension is authorized in writing by the applicant.

-The Commission shall have authority to continue the hearing to a specific date announced at the hearing, for reasons stated at the hearing, which may include the need for additional information from the applicant or others as deemed necessary by the Commission in its discretion, based on comments and recommendations of the boards and officials listed in §VI.
+The Commission shall have authority to continue the hearing to a specific date announced at the hearing, for reasons stated at the hearing, which may include the need for additional information from the applicant or others as deemed necessary by the Commission in its discretion, based on comments and recommendations of the boards and officials listed in §VII.

 The Commission shall issue its permit, other order or determination in writing within 21 days of the close of the public hearing thereon unless an extension is authorized in writing by the applicant.
-The Commission in an appropriate case may combine its hearing under this bylaw with the hearing conducted under the Wetlands Protection Act (G.L.
-Ch.131 §40) and regulations (310 CMR 10.00).
+The Commission will combine its hearing under these Regulations with the hearing conducted under the Wetlands Protection Act (G.L.
+Ch.131 §40) and regulations (310 CMR 10.00), except that the Commission reserves the right to hold a separate hearing in an appropriate case.

-VI.
+VII.
 Coordination with Other Boards